 Cancer Screening rates need to be improved.
 Patients who are reminded by their GP to attend cancer screening are more likely to screen (CINSW)

-Join our Cancer Screening Quality Improvement Initiative which will run from January - October 2020.
+Join our Cancer Screening Quality Improvement Initiative which will run in 2021.
 This program will help practices improve cancer screening rates.

 Fill in the below form to express you interest in this initiative.